 “An imagination trained in the play of language(s) may undo the truth-claims of national identity, thus unmooring the cultural nationalism that disguises the workings of the state — disguises the loss of civil liberties, for example, in the name of the American ‘nation’ threatened by terror,” she states.

 This slim volume of 88 pages offers pertinent and unique insights into nationalism and comparative literature.
 On the flip side, the essay is not an easy read.
 The anecdotes are quite accessible for most readers, but certain portions are complex and first-time readers may struggle to understand the academic terminology.
-However, the book gets easier to comprehend on repeated reading.
+However, the book gets easier to comprehend with repeated reading.

 Students of political science, literature, and anyone keen on grasping the concept of Indian nationalism and its roots.
 Ideally, all citizens of India should read this, in the wake of the National Education Policy of 2020.